How To Find Fraction Of A Number

 Understanding Fractions

 Before diving into the methods of finding a fraction of a number, let's revisit the basics of fractions.
-A fraction is a way to represent a part of a whole.
+So a fraction is a way to represent a part of a whole.
 It consists of two main components: the numerator and the denominator.
 The numerator (the top number) indicates how many parts of the whole you have, while the denominator (the bottom number) indicates the total number of parts the whole is divided into.

 Core Principles